IBCcoin/IBC-coin/README.md

 # IBC-coin
 New Economy Cryptocurrency.
 Huge potential &amp; profit.
-Invset inthe future.
+Invest in the Future.